Wander Franco Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.
+- The pitching staff for the White Sox has a collective 10 K/9 to lead the league.

-- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.76 team ERA that ranks 29th across all league pitching staffs.

-- White Sox pitchers combine to give up the fifth-most home runs in baseball (35 total, 1.4 per game).
+- The White Sox surrender the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease (2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.
+- Giolito (1-2) gets the starting nod for the White Sox in his sixth start of the season.
+He has a 4.50 ERA in 28 2/3 innings pitched, with 28 strikeouts.

-- In his last appearance on Saturday, the right-hander threw four innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Toronto Blue Jays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.